The Other Woman (Mad Men): Plot

 The SCDP Jaguar team discusses taglines.
-Stan suggests one using the word "mistress", but Don reminds him the client would not want to hear that word in an advertisement and excuses himself.
-Peggy asks Don's approval of one of her projects but he tells her that she is in charge of all ongoing business until Jaguar is done.
-She watches as a lobster lunch is delivered to the Jaguar team.
+Don reminds them not to use the word "mistress," as it's vulgar.
+Peggy asks for Don's approval on her work, but he brushes her off and tells her that she is in charge of all ongoing business until Jaguar is done.
+Peggy watches with envy as the Jaguar team, from which she's been excluded due to her gender, is served a lobster lunch.

 Ken and Pete dine with Herb Rennet, head of the dealers' association and a member of Jaguar's selection committee.
-Herb suggests SCDP’s competitive standing might be improved if they arrange an evening for him with Joan.
-Pete tells Joan about Herb's proposal.
-Shocked, she asks how Pete would feel if someone asked that of his wife Trudy.
-He asks Joan how much it would take to convince her.
-She dismissively replies that he "couldn't afford it".
+Herb suggests SCDP’s competitive standing might be improved if they arrange for him to sleep with Joan.
+The next day, Pete presents the proposal to Joan, who reacts with outrage and disgust.
+When Peter asks Joan what a night with Herb would cost, she dismissively replies that he "couldn't afford it".

 Subbing in for Ginsberg while he works on Jaguar, Peggy attends a conference call with Chevalier Blanc.
-The company wants to pull the Hard Day's Night ad but she spontaneously comes up with a suitable change to the existing ad and wins the client over.
+The company wants to pull a planned ad, but she spontaneously comes up with a suitable change to the existing ad and wins the client over.
+Ken and Harry applaud her ingenuity.

 Pete presents Herb's proposal at a partners meeting, guaranteeing SCDP will lose the account if they do not comply.
-Don spurns the idea and leaves, but the remaining partners reluctantly agree to offer Joan $50,000 after Pete lies and says that Joan seemed open to the idea.
+Don rejects the idea, insisting the work can win them the account without Herb's vote, and leaves.
+The remaining partners reluctantly agree to offer Joan $50,000 after Pete lies and says that Joan seemed open to the idea.
 They decide to withhold Christmas bonuses and extend their credit line to cover the cost, unaware that Lane had already extended the credit line by $50,000 a month ago.

-Don instructs the Jaguar team to ditch the mistress concept because it is vulgar.
-Later, Harry praises Peggy's work on Chevalier Blanc.
-She tells Don the client ultimately went with the same ad as before, only in a Paris setting.
-Don says Ginsberg will take over once the Jaguar pitch is finished, prompting Peggy to quip that she is not in charge of everything.
-Don pulls some money from his wallet and condescendingly tosses it in Peggy's face, telling her to go to Paris.
-Ken tries to comfort her, saying that Don is just upset about Jaguar, to which she replies that she does not care.